alexgorbatchev/storybook-addon-localstorage/README.md

 # Storybook LocalStorage Addon

-A [Storybook](https://storybook.js.org/) Addon and Decorator for [`window.localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and track the state in a Panel.
+A [Storybook](https://storybook.js.org/) v8 addon and decorator for mocking and displaying current values of the [`window.localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) in a Storybook panel

 If you want to setup `parameters` to be strongly typed, see [@alexgorbatchev/storybook-parameters](https://github.com/alexgorbatchev/storybook-parameters).